Electrolytic capacitors determine the lifetime of a power supply

 Applied Ripple Current and Frequency of Operation

 The maximum ripple current that may be applied to the capacitor is usually specified at maximum ambient temperature and 100/120 Hz.
-Multiplication factors can be applied depending upon the ambient temperature in actual use and the frequency of the applied ripple current with ESR decreasing as frequency increases.
+Multiplication factors can be applied, depending on the ambient temperature in actual use and the frequency of the applied ripple current: ESR decreases as frequency increases.

 The mechanical drawing below identifies the components and the curves indicate expected service life of the power supply based on the temperature of two capacitors (C6 & C23).

 Many power supply data sheets, such as those for XP Power’s GCS series, identify the key components determining the service life of the product.
 This includes those that need the end equipment to provide external cooling and those designed for convection-cooled applications.
 This information, along with data about the application operating environment, helps system designers determine power supply service life more accurately in the end application.

 SUMMARY: to accurately predict the lifetime of a power supply it is important to assess it in your specific application using the measurement points and data provided by the manufacturer and applying the mission profile for the end equipment based on average temperature and usage per day.